DavidAlphaFox/agent-framework/docs/workflows/invoke-azure-agent.md

     structuredOutputs: Local.StructuredOutputs
 ```

-#### 4. Human in the Loop - No limit
+#### 4. External Input - No limit

-The criteria for soliciting user input can be based on the agent response (e.g. low confidence).
+The criteria for soliciting input can be based on the agent response (e.g. low confidence).
 When `maxIterations` is not specified, no limit is enforced.

 ```yaml